-- The student is responsible for bringing a personal laptop to class with all necessary software loaded and working.
-Any time a laptop computer is used by a student for reasons other than emergency situations associated with difficulties generated through Blackboard or HESI administration, a \$20.00 fee will be charged to the student - 2) Virtual proctoring is used during all examinations.
+- 1) The student is responsible for bringing a personal laptop to class with all necessary software loaded and working (see IT Checklist discussed in Student Orientation).
+Any time a laptop computer is used by a student for reasons other than emergency situations associated with difficulties generated through Blackboard or HESI administration, a \$20.00 fee will be charged to the student - 2) Virtual proctoring is used during all examinations. - All cell phones, smart watches and other technology that can be used for unauthorized assistance must be stored away from the student during exams.